 How did you become involved with Graham’s Foundation?

 During our time in the NICU, I developed a passion for helping parents who were going through the same thing we were going through.
-I loved talking with others families in the NICU.
+I loved talking with others families in the NICU who had their own premature babies.
 When Joseph came home, my passion grew for giving back to the two NICUs where my son spent time.
 This position with Graham’s Foundation allows me to live my passion of giving back and helping parents of preemies.
 I am currently trying to bring Graham’s Foundation to the second NICU where my son spent time because there is already an Ambassador for the NICU where he was born.